darktasevski/CompSci/CompSci/linked_lists.md

+# Linked Lists

-A few advantages of linked lists.
+A few advantages of linked lists:

 -   Worst case `O(1)` push and pop.
 Dynamic arrays ammortize that.
 -   No advantage for `select!` as you can do in `O(n)` time and `O(1)` space for a dynarray.